-Autism Alliance of Canada will reimburse participants who are not eligible for travel expense reimbursement from their organization for reasonable and proper expenses incurred in connection with Autism Alliance of Canada-sponsored business meetings, and attendance at meetings of approved professional societies, associations, and governments.
-The Chair or Executive Director of Autism Alliance of Canada must approve in advance, all business meeting arrangements and conference attendance that will cost the organization.
+Autism Alliance of Canada will reimburse Participants who are not eligible for travel expense reimbursement from their organization for reasonable and proper expenses incurred in connection with Autism Alliance of Canada-sponsored business meetings, and attendance at meetings of approved professional societies, associations, and governments.
+The Chair(s) or Executive Director of Autism Alliance of Canada must approve, in advance, all business meeting arrangements and conference attendance to be incurred by the Autism Alliance of Canada.